eCommerce Email Marketing: The Essential Guide To Sales Growth + Templates

 When it comes to creating an effective eCommerce email template, less is more.

-The best way to make sure the time makes sense is to a/b test your email campaigns.
-If your open rate is higher than usual, that means the timing fits your business niche.
+The best way to make sure what time makes sense is to a/b test your email campaigns.
+If the open rate is higher than usual, it means the timing fits your business niche.
 Keep it in mind that there’s no point in sending multiple emails if you have nothing to say.

 Have a safe journey to the email marketing world!

-Get the Best Expert-Backed Tips on Selling Online Straight into Your InboxOnly one email a week, we promise
+Subscribe to Our Weekly Newsletter to Get Expert-Backed Tips Straight Into Your InboxOne email a week, we promise.

 Addicted to yoga, interested in philosophy, and totally mad about copywriting.
 She loves using the power of words to inspire people and help them grow their eCommerce businesses.